Flexisoftware-cz/flexi-digilabs-nette-project/README.md

 ### Action 5

 Shows correct math calculations.
 It handles the arithmetic operations of addition, subtraction, multiplication, and division on both sides of an equation.
-Can't work with parentheses.
+Can't work with parentheses and prioritizing operations.